Dress Shirts for Men 101

 - Traditional Fit shirts are cut more like a box.

-Here is a good diagram provided by retailer Brooks Brothers to explain the difference between the different fits you might find in most dress shirts for men.
+Here is a good diagram provided by retailer Brooks Brothers (you can see my visit to the flagship store in New York here) to explain the difference between the different fits you might find in most dress shirts for men.

 The Heart of Every Dress Shirt for Men Is Shirting Fabric